 - Your internship will appear as an “090” course on your schedule.
 If you were approved for academic credit, the one credit will show there.

-- If your internship will be taking place outside of the United States, you must submit the following documents:
+- If your internship will be taking place outside of the United States and you are not receiving funding, please email [email protected] for the required helath and risk forms.

-- Maintain a daily internship journal, documenting your experience, responsibilities, and hours worked per day.
+- Maintain a reflective journal, documenting your experience, responsibilities, and hours worked per day.

-- Let your onsite supervisor know they will need to complete a letter to your faculty sponsor evaluating your performance and confirming the number of hours worked.
+- Let your onsite supervisor know they will need to complete a short letter or email to your faculty sponsor evaluating your performance and confirming the number of hours worked.

 - Work on your project for the optional credit hour, if applicable.